 Thankfully, it seems Jeune Et Jolie was just a blip, as The New Girlfriend, adapted from a Ruth Rendell story of the same name, finds Ozon back on form, blending his mischievous side with a substantial (but hardly realistic) story, full of secrets that are practically impossible not to reveal when talking about the film.

-The totally spoiler free version of the review reads like this.
+The totally spoiler-free version of the review reads like this.
 A playful addendum to Ozon's grief trilogy (Under The Sand, Time To Leave and Le Refuge), The New Girlfriend finds husband David (Romain Duris) and best friend Claire (Anais Demoustier) dealing with the death of Laura (Isild Le Besco) in different ways.
 These coping mechanisms are predicated upon Ozon's chief preoccupation of sexual malleability and confusion.
 For his fans, The New Girlfriend is full of auteurist traits in the use of colour and offbeat humour, perfectly handled by an outstanding cast.

 Discussing the film in any greater detail requires the revelation of a key twist, so stop reading if you want to go in cold, which is my recommendation.

-Fifteen minutes in, we discover that David is in fact the title character.
-After his wife's death he falls back into an old enjoyment of dressing as a woman, becoming closer with Claire as Virginia, a relationship she keeps from her loving but uncomprehending husband Gilles (Raphael Personnaz).
-Virginia is a persona who grows into a fully realised third main character, with Romain Duris physically, verbally and emotionally defining the split of the two personalities he's playing very capably.
+Fifteen minutes in, we discover that David is, in fact, the title character.
+After his wife's death, he falls back into an old enjoyment of dressing as a woman, becoming closer with Claire as Virginia, a relationship she keeps from her loving but uncomprehending husband Gilles (Raphael Personnaz).
+Virginia is a persona who grows into a fully realised third main character, with Romain Duris physically, verbally and emotionally defining the split between the two personalities he's playing very capably.
 Ozon mines much comedy from his star's gender-bending, but its intent and effect are never cruel.
 The joke is often at David's expense, but Ozon never has us laugh at anything David himself would be upset by.
 Take for instance an early moment when David is having tea with Claire and his mother in law (Aurore Clement) in his own clothes.
 Gesturing as if to rub away some lipstick, he forgets he's not dressed as Virginia.
 Coupled with Demoustier's reaction it's one of many slyly funny, non-verbal embarrassments.

 With the less showy role, Anais Demoustier has a grounding effect on the film, lending Claire a straightforwardness that gives us a way in to the characters and the story whenever Duris' dual performance might push the camp factor a little too far out for some.
 Claire seems a simple character, but her complexities lie under the surface and Demoustier lets them show through slowly.
 Virginia's observation that her friend often dresses in a masculine fashion is quickly followed by a sex scene in which Claire enacts a masculine cliché; rolling off her husband as soon as she's achieved orgasm and casually asking “did you come?”
 “No”, he says, “but that's okay.”
 The gender issues seeded in this scene pay off in a later sex scene between Claire and Virginia/David.
 Demoustier quietly and heartrendingly articulates Claire's sudden kinship with Virginia.
 Despite never having been close to David, she like him, is trying to fill the void Laura has left in their lives.